 The New in the Lou Guide – Fall 2023

 Download This Guide: Click here to download your digital copy of New in the Lou.

-For a Print Version: Stop by Stix House to pick up your copy.
+For a Print Version: Stop by Stix House (6470 Forsyth) to pick up your copy.

-Washington University’s footprint across the city and region ensures students, faculty, and staff can engage St. Louis in ways that are accessible, educational, and inclusive.
+Washington University’s footprint across the city and region ensures students, faculty, and staff can engage with, in and for St. Louis in ways that are accessible, educational, and inclusive.